 Not without faults, a double-action airbrush has 3 disadvantages:

-- More complicated – You are responsibly for mixing both air and paint at the correct ratio for your application (well, you can’t do this at all with a single-action airbrush).
+- More complicated – You are responsible for mixing both air and paint at the correct ratio for your application (well, you can’t do this at all with a single-action airbrush).
 With this power, comes more responsibility.

 - Upkeep and maintenance – A double-action airbrush has more moving parts and internal mechanisms.
 This also means that a double-action airbrush is also prone to the invasion of paint and a deeper cleaning may be required.